Decentralidia/Rebuttal/Readme.md

      - Sexual orientation

 2. **Delivery:**
-   - After gaining a high level of understanding about the nature and the space of X in the chosen categories and X’s algorithm on removing tweets, start generating tweets with the following workflow:
+   - After gaining a high level of understanding about the nature and the space of X in the chosen categories and X's algorithm for removing tweets, start generating tweets with the following workflow:
      - For unblocked tweets:
        - Choose ChatGPT or the real tweets on X as your source.
-       - Customize it and make it more natural and human-like using the insight gained through the X’s tweets research step.
+       - Customize and make it more natural and human-like using the insight gained from X's tweets research step.
      - For blocked tweets:
        - Choose a policy-violated tweet on X.
-       - Customize it using the insight gained through the discovery (X’s tweets research) step.
+       - Customize it using the insight gained through the discovery (X's tweets research) step.
        - OR choose a policy and a tweet that can violate it with some changes.
-       - Then customize it and make it violating the policy using the insight gained through the discovery (X’s tweets research) step and the knowledge gained from policies.
+       - Then, customize it and make it violate the policy using the insight gained through the discovery (X's tweets research) step and the knowledge gained from policies.

 3. **Assurance:**
    - After tweets are delivered, conduct an initial test by asking an initial team of respondents to rate all tweets based on their removal.